 |4||Mesa Community College||RANKING SCORE 58.57||COST||GRADUATION RATE 15%||LOCATION Mesa, AZ||

-The curriculum ranges from 67 to 72 credits and includes course topics, such as object oriented programming fundamentals, the electronic game industry, essentials of network and information security, introduction to iOS app development, database management, and project management in quality organizations.
+The online associate of applied science teaches the analytical and computer skills necessary to occupy leadership roles in expanding fields like business communication, multimedia and game technology.
+The curriculum ranges from 67 to 72 credits and includes course topics, such as object-oriented programming fundamentals, the electronic game industry, essentials of network and information security, introduction to iOS app development, database management, and projectmanagement in quality organizations.
 All degree courses can be taken online asynchronously and students work closely with academic counselors to chart the two-year plan that best suits their schedules.
-MCC offers all students an exceptionally low tuition rate, nearly 75% less than other schools in Arizona.
+MCC offers all students an exceptionally low tuition rate.
 This, coupled with scholarship opportunities for academic excellence and tribal affiliation, makes MCC one of the most affordable online management information systems degree programs available.

 |Tweet this Share this School Profile|